Attorney: Alleged Walmart parking lot killer was hallucinating

 "The defendant has a history of mental health issues since his early teenage years," Caver wrote.
 "At the time of the alleged offense, he has very limited memory of the day and was experiencing auditory and visual hallucinations."

 Caver asked that a psychologist or psychiatrist evaluate Nelson to determine whether he is capable of assisting in his defense and to render an opinion on his mental condition at the time of the alleged killing.
-Caver also asked that a jury make a determination of Nelson's competency to stand trial.
+Caver also asked for a determination of Nelson's competency to stand trial.

 "He lacks the ability to understand the trial procedures or consequences of the legal process," Caver wrote.
 "It's in the defense attorney opinion that he is unable to assist in his criminal defense."

-According to a witness, Nelson had his Mercury Grand Prix in a handicapped spot outside the store and, as Sain walked toward her car, he accelerated his vehicle in reverse, pinning her against another vehicle.
+According to police, Nelson had his Mercury Grand Prix in a handicap space near the front entrance of the store.

+"Nelson sat in his vehicle until Sain walked directly behind his vehicle," according to an affidavit by Sgt.
+Michael Burleson.
+"At that time, Nelson accelerated rapidly, striking Sain.
+Nelson continued to accelerate until his vehicle struck another vehicle, pinning Sain in between both vehicles."

 "He got out of the car and came running back up here, kneels down beside (Sain) and takes his hands and rakes her blood all over his face," Amy Brown said on the night of the incident.
 "It was unreal, the look in his eyes.
 His eyes were so huge."